Qqwy/Jux/readme.md

 - Elixir implementation: 0%;
 - New Ruby implementation: 0%;

+- Think about custom function definitions.
+- Think about rewrite rules.

 # Future Goals

 - Create a way to use rewrite rules to enhance efficiency; things like `reverse length === length`